SPECIAL OFFER 20% discount on all departure dates during February, March and April 2014

 Africa conjures up images of magical animals, beautiful sunsets and wide open places, and this trip offers all this and so much more.
 Trek mountain gorillas in the misty rainforests of East Africa, explore culturally-rich Zanzibar, enjoy the hospitality of Malawi, and have adrenalin charged fun in the adventure playground of Victoria Falls.
 Then there are the famous game parks – the Serengeti & Ngorongoro Crater and the Masai Mara, which are some of the best places in Africa to see a whole host of African animals.

 This trip departs from Nairobi early on Sunday morning.
-Should you wish to explore Nairobi, an earlier arrival should be planned and accommodation booked through us
+Should you wish to explore Nairobi, an earlier arrival should be planned and accommodation can be booked through us

 Trip price £1245 per person Plus Local payment US$935 per person